 1. Follow your host's lead

-The term black tie originates from the literal description for a male dress code of a dinner jacket and a black tie.
-So technically, there are no specifics for what women should wear and rightly so.
-So to scope out the vibe, Octavia suggests you "assess the location, and think about the host and wider guest list.
+The term "black tie" originates from the literal description of a male dress code of a dinner jacket and a black tie.
+So technically, there are no specifics for what women should wear, and rightly so.
+In order to scope out the vibe, Octavia suggests you "assess the location, and think about the host and wider guest list.
 How are your fellow partygoers going to interpret the dress-code?
 Are they a handbags-at-dawn kind of crew?
 This kind of intel is going to help you when you come to think about your interpretation of the black-tie directive.
 If your host is making a big effort, you need to make one too."

 2. If you only invest in one thing, make it amazing heels

 Investing in a whole new outfit obviously isn't necessary.
 But if you've got a tried-and-tested look that you want to reinvent with one purchase, then Octavia says it's all about statement heels.
 "My advice to anyone looking to elevate their outfit in one swift move is to treat yourself to a pair of devastatingly beautiful shoes that excite you and base your outfit around them.
 The boldest statements are often made in the details."

 So fun, and the heel isn't so high you'll worry about falling over.

 "The idea that black tie means a dress is a common notion among partygoers, but this is an oversight," says Octavia.
 "Jumpsuits and separates can work just as well as tried-and-tested ball gowns with the added bonus that you'll likely get tonnes of wear out of these pieces well beyond the black-tie event circuit."